W1nningSmile/Big-Number-Arithmetic-library/README.md

 I am now returning to it with new experience and plans to improve its design, add features, and continue development.

 ## Motivation
-Standard floating-point types introduce size limitations.
+C data types have a size limit to them and I wish to go past this limitation.
 This project aims to explore how large numerical values can be used while keeping perfect precision, similar to how libraries like the GNU Multiple Precision Arithmetic library work internally.

 ## How it works

-Numbers are currently represented as a character array and normalized one at a time before computation:
+Numbers are currently represented as a 9 digit chunks in an array.

-  - Decimal points are aligned between 2 numbers
-  - Numbers are padded with 0s where needed
-  - Strings are reversed to allow right to left addition

-Addition is done digit-by-digit with manual carry handling, including correct propagation accross the decimal boundary.
+Addition is done one chunk at a time with manual carry handling.

 ## Future implementation
-  - Implementation of subtraction, multiplication, division, exponential and factorial
+  - [ ] Implementation of subtraction, multiplication, division, exponential and factorial
-  - Transitioning form strings to digital arrays representation for efficiency
+  - [x] Transitioning form strings to digital arrays representation for efficiency
-  - Optimisation memory usage, speed and performance
+  - [ ] Optimisation memory usage, speed and performance
+  - [ ] Add the option to use floating point numbers

 ## Challenges
   - Alligning numbers with different lengths and decimal places
-  - Avoiding buffer overflow during memory shifts and carry propagation
+  - Balancing memory usage, safety and speed while manipulating big integer
+  - Trying to keep the library easy to use for the user while not hindering performance
+  - Keeping track of all the necessary variables while keeping the usage of memory relatively low